What is an MA Degree?

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

-What is a master’s degree, exactly?
 A master's degree is a graduate degree that you typically pursue following the completion of a bachelor’s degree.
 These degrees come in various lengths and specializations and can better prepare you for a career in your field of study.

-A master’s degree can provide you with a more focused education while allowing you to build upon your desired skill sets.
+A master’s degree can provide you with a more focused education while allowing you to build upon your desired skillsets.

 There are many types of master’s degrees for you to consider.
 Each offers its own specialization.
 So whether you are interested in anything from the arts and humanities to STEM or business, there is a master’s degree for you.

-What Does MA Degree Stand For?
+What Does MA Stand For?

-Your personal goals will determine which type of master’s program you should consider.
 There are several reasons to consider a master’s program, including if you want to continue your education or prepare yourself for the workforce.
-One type of master’s program is the Master of Arts or MA.
-An MA degree focuses on subjects within the arts and humanities fields.
+Your personal goals and the subject you plan to study can determine which type of master’s program you should consider.

 What Are Some Types of MA Degrees?

 When it comes to an MA degree, there are tons of options.
 Each one has its advantages and the one that is best for you is dependent on your education and career goals.
 Earning a master’s can provide the opportunity to make yourself more marketable and to expand your knowledge within a specific discipline.
-There are also growing career options for those who hold a master’s, and the U.S. Bureau of Labor Statistics (BLS) reports that employment for those holding a master’s is expected to grow by 16.4% through 2030.
+There are also growing career options for those who hold a master’s, and the U.S. Bureau of Labor Statistics (BLS) reports that employment for those holding a master’s is expected to grow by 12.1% through 2033.*

 Here are a few examples of MA degrees and their job outlooks:

 - MA in Creative Writing: With a master’s in creative writing, you can continue to develop your style and voice while focusing on your goals as a writer.
-Writers and authors earned a median salary of $69,510 in 2021, and the field is expected to grow by 9% through 2030, according to BLS.
+Writers and authors earned a median salary of $73,690 in 2023, and the field is expected to grow by 5% through 2033, according to BLS.*

 - MA in English: If you have a passion for using the English language in various ways, such as editing and writing, then a master’s in English may be for you.
 With a master’s in English, many careers may be available to you, such as editor, survey researcher, copywriter or content writer, among many others.
-Editors earned a $63,350 median pay, and survey researchers earned a $59,740 median wage in 2021, according to BLS.
+Editors earned a $75,020 median pay, and survey researchers earned a $60,690 median wage in 2023, according to BLS.*

 Is a BA or MA Better?

-One path to getting your MA would be to get your Bachelor of Arts (BA) degree.
+You'll need to earn a bachelor's degree before continuing with a master's degree.
 While you don’t need a BA to pursue an MA, it can be a suitable pathway as a BA offers similar courses that focus on the arts and humanities.

-Most bachelor’s programs are 120 credits or about 40 courses in length.
+In addition to being different degree levels, the other main differences between bachelor's and master's is their depth of content focus.
 A bachelor’s program is a curriculum composed of general education and specialized courses from an area of study, with the opportunity to take elective courses.
-Once you’ve earned your bachelor’s degree, you are eligible to enroll in a graduate degree, such as a master’s program.
+Most bachelor's programs are 120 credits or about 40 courses in length.

 A master’s program specializes in one area of study, and the courses you take will be focused on that field of study.
-Master’s degrees vary in length and can take anywhere from 30 to 60 credits or 10 to 20 courses to complete.
+Master's degrees vary in length and can take anywhere from 30 to 60 credits — or 10 to 20 courses — to complete.

+With so many options available for you to consider, it’s essential to do your research to ensure you are getting the best education for your goals.
 If you are thinking of going back to school for your master’s, there are plenty of options for getting a degree at your own pace.

-With so many options available for you to consider, it’s essential to do your research to ensure you are getting the best education for your own goals.

 Here are some of the other types of master's you could consider: